OpenAPITools/openapi-generator-bazel/README.md

 This repo was created to integrate the OpenAPI code generation CLI with Bazel.

+If you find this project useful, please kindly consider supporting this project financially via https://opencollective.com/openapi_generator :pray:

 ## Quickstart

 To use the Bazel bindings provided by this repo within a Bazel workspace,